Accept all payment methods, wherever your customers are

 Direct debit and bank transfer

-Direct debits pull funds directly from a consumer’s bank account.
+Direct debits and bank transfers let consumers pay directly from their bank account.

 Prepaid cards and vouchers